All Episodes

 I have a whole lot of good things to say about Rick Santorum.

-It drives me crazy why he can't uh bust out beyond low single digits, but maybe the good people of Iowa in the 99 counties that he has visited so tirelessly.
+It drives me crazy why he can't bust out beyond low single digits.

-I think Congresswoman Bachman has been uh simply superb.
+I think Congresswoman Bachman has been simply superb.

-We don't ever presume that you hinge, you hang yours you hang yourself.
+We don't ever presume that you hinge, you hang yourself, hang yourself, sorry, that's vivid.

-But it's a window, I don't know about you, but if I were driving around, listening to a show, and it's a fill-in host, the first thing I would hope is that he's remotely competent, and the second thing that I would hope is that maybe you would say things that would give me a bit of a window to his soul, a window to his brain, so I could figure out if I've thought the guy was a genius or an idiot or something in between.
+And the second thing that I would hope is that maybe you would say things that would give me a bit of a window to his soul, a window to his brain so I could figure out if I thought the guy was a genius or an idiot or something in between.

-So I don't mind spending some of this last day with uh tying a bow around the 2011 campaign year, telling you a little bit about what I've thought about what Governor Romney has rolled out, what Newt Gingrich has rolled out, the amazing ascendancy, and can that last, uh, a possible path to a peri-ascendancy, if you want one, uh, and and everybody else.
+So I don't mind spending some of this last day with tying a bow around the 2011 campaign year, telling you a little bit about what I've thought about what Governor Romney has rolled out, what Newt Gingrich has rolled out, the amazing ascendancy, and can that last?

-We of course have the continuing uh tax cut extension issue.
+In terms of hot, fresh headlines, we, of course, have the continuing tax cut extension issue.

 There is a top house.